How to plan and action your content strategy_green

 There’s an art to it, but when done right you can create a clicking frenzy and boost your online traffic (and sales).

 • Step 2 – Get to know your audience.
-You want to know as much as you can about the folks who you’re going to be posting for, so create personas that include information such as their age, location, average income, typical jobs they do, and personal interests.
+You want to know as much as you can about the folks who you’re going to be creating content for.
+Create personas that include information such as their age, location, average income, typical jobs they do, and personal interests.

 • Step 3 – Check out your competition.
-It’s pretty likely that your competitors are already active on social media, so have a gander at what they’re posting.
+It’s pretty likely that your competitors are already active on their websites, SEO, and social media, so have a gander at what they’re posting.
 Learn from what they’re doing (or not doing), and then do it better – but always aim to be unique.

-• Step 4 – Carry out a social media audit.
-If you’ve already been sharing content on social media, it’s a good idea to take stock of what you’ve done so far and consider what’s working (or not), who’s engaging with you, and how your social media accounts compare to your competitors.
+• Step 4 – Carry out an audit.
+If you’ve already been creating content then, it’s a good idea to take stock of what you’ve done so far and consider what’s working (or not), who’s engaging with you, and how your content compare to your competitors.

-• Step 5 – Set up your account and/or update your profiles.
-Once you’ve decided which social media platforms you want to use, you need to create your profiles – or improve the ones you already have.
+• Step 5 – Set up your accounts and/or update your profiles.
+Once you’ve decided what platforms you’ll be using to create and publish your content, you need to create your profiles/channels – or improve the ones you already have.
 Fill out all the fields, consider popular keywords for your business, and make sure everything is on brand (logo, images, tone of voice, etc).

 • Step 6 – Get inspired and plan your content.
 Don’t just look at what competitors are doing, check other industries and other platforms to see which brands are kicking ass on social media.
 Be inspired by them and make notes on the best bits that you think will work for your business.

-• Step 7 – Create a social content calendar.
-Having a social content plan in place is a must and should detail what content you plan to publish and when with a clear posting schedule.
+• Step 7 – Create a content calendar.
+Having a content plan in place is a must and should detail what content you plan to publish and when with a clear schedule.
 Don’t forget to build in time for engaging with your audience.
-After all, social media should be social!
-And beware, don’t just talk about your own business on social media – start with 80% educating or entertaining your audience and 20% promoting your brand.

 • Step 8 – Measure performance and optimise.
-A social media strategy needs to evolve and react to what’s working, and what isn’t.
-Track how your social content is performing (based on the goals you set out at the beginning) and then do more of what goes down well, and less of the content that tanks.
-Social media trends and habits change like the wind, so you need to repeat this feedback loop regularly to stay on top of your social game.
+Track how your content is performing on each channel (based on the goals you set out at the beginning) and then do more of what goes down well, and less of the content that tanks.
+You will have slightly different metrics on each channel, but it should all lead to the same goal.

 We don’t blame you, you’ve probably got lots of big fish to fry.
 That doesn’t mean you should ignore content, but you might want to think about outsourcing your content marketing.